intbio/MolModEdu/GROMACS/nucl/README.md

 That's all.

 Now we need to choose what to do with flexible histone tails.
-There are a lot of crystal structures where these parts of nucleosomes aren't proved experimentally.
-It was shown by [the occupancy and B-factor](#occupancy) as you remember.
+There are a lot of crystal structures where these parts of nucleosomes are not resolved experimentally.
+And in 1kx5 structure their postions are not very certain which was shown by [the occupancy and B-factor](#occupancy) earlier

-There are three ways of dealing with histone tails:
-1) Leave
-2) Stretch
-3) Cut
+There are a few possible strategies to deal with histone tails.
+Retain the original conformation of 1kx5 structure, truncate the flexible tails or reassign their conformation to some extended state.

-In this tutorial we're going to cut them as it is shown in [this](https://www.sciencedirect.com/science/article/pii/S0022283615006956) article by A.K.
-Shaytan.
+In this tutorial we're going to truncate them as it is shown in [this](https://www.sciencedirect.com/science/article/pii/S0022283615006956) article.
 Let's look at the Fig.2 of the article:
 <img src="docs/cutting.jpg">
 <a name="fig7"/>

 *Fig.7.
 Maximum observed RMSD deviations of individual amino acids (Cα atoms are blue; side-chain atoms are green) during simulations with respect to their positions in the initial X-ray structure (Shaytan et al.)*

-In this article scientists truncated histone tails at the sites specified in [Fig.7](#fig7) by triangles.
-In this tutorial we're going to truncate histone tails by Chimera.
-In your command line type:
+In this article the histone tails were truncated at the sites specified in [Fig.7](#fig7) by triangles.
+In this tutorial we're going to truncate histone tails at the different places by Chimera.
+Open your 1kx5 in Chimera.
+For example, in Unix command line type:

 ` chimera 1kx5.pdb`

-You can also open the program using your desctop icon.
+You can also open the program using your desktop icon.
-Once you've opened Chimera with your structure you need to understand which chains you showld change.
+Once you've opened Chimera with your structure you need to understand which chains you should change.
 The easiest way to do this is to go back to your structure in RCSB PDB.
-'Annotation' contains the domain classification and chain numbers.
+'Annotation' contains the domain classification and chain names.

 That is what we've got:
 *Table 2.
 Chain letter and meaning*